csce585-mlsystems/CSCE585ProjectROI/README.md

 ## Contribution

-Please select one or multiple tags that apply.
-Example:
-### ['Replication Of Existing Work'] [`Extension of existing work`]
+### ['Replication Of Existing Work'],[`Extension of existing work`]
-We build upon Machine Learning Financial Analysis [Reference 3] to reproduce their work regarding calcualting out of sample predictions based on historical data.
-We replicate their method as follows:
+We build upon Machine Learning Financial Analysis [Reference 3] to reproduce their work regarding the application of financial ratios and market indicators to predict undervalued stocks and generate above average returns.
+Specifically, we replicate their method of using metrics such as P/E, P/B, D/E, FCF to evaluate company value and forecast future performance.

-- Extracting non linear relationships from historical data
-- Creating out of sample inferences based on data
-We also aim to increase financial literacy amoung users by explaining the investment process.
-We improve upon the process as follows:
-- Creating a comprehensible user interface
-- A summary contnent box to explain the users return of investment(ROI)
-- Education resource to explain industry spefic terms
+We extend this work in the following ways:

+- Integrating APIs to automatically collect and clean real time financial and economic data
+- Combining traditional value metrics with machine learning models to identify nonlinear patterns and improve prediction accuracy
+- Comparing model performance against market benchmarks such as the S&P 500 and Russell 1000 Value Index to test investment effectiveness
+- Designing a beginner friendly interface that provides clear investment recommendations and visualizations for beginners
+- Including educational explanations that define financial terms and guide users through understanding why certain stocks are chosen over others

 Note: This has no impact on your grade as long as you properly follow the procedure (e.g., problem identification, motivation, method, discussion, results, conclusion).
 Choosing [`Novel contribution`] will not give you any advantage over [`Replication of existing work`].

 ## References
 ### `BibTeX` of all references used in the project.
 Can be included as a `references.bib` file in the repo.
 [1] Yan, K., & Li, Y. (2024).
 Machine learning-based analysis of Volatility Quantitative Investment Strategies for American Financial Stocks.
 Quantitative Finance and Economics, 8(2), 364–386. https://doi.org/10.3934/qfe.2024014

 [2]Kirkpatrick, T., & LaGrange, C. (n.d.).
 Robotic Surgery: Risks vs. Rewards.
 PSNet. https://psnet.ahrq.gov/web-mm/robotic-surgery-risks-vs-rewards#:~:text=RAS%20shares%20the%20same%20risks,pelvis%20adequately%20to%20perform%20RALP.

 [3] Cao, K., & You, H. (2022, September 28).
 Fundamental Analysis Via Machine Learning: Financial Analysts Journal: Vol 80, no 2.
 Taylor & Francis Online. https://www.tandfonline.com/doi/abs/10.1080/0015198X.2024.2313692
----

 # < The following is only applicable for the final project submission >